Embeddings, immersions and the Bartnik quasi-local mass conjectures: Mass minimizers and the static vacuum Einstein equations

 Conversely, given (say) smooth boundary data $(\g, H)$ on $S^{2}$ that arise as boundary data for a smooth metric $g_{\Omega}$ of non-negative scalar curvature on $\Omega \simeq \bar B$, one expects that there is a smooth AF metric on $\bR^{3}$ of non-negative scalar curvature in which $(\Omega, g_{\Omega})$ isometrically embeds, (corresponding to the original definition \eqref{bm}).
 This remains to be fully proved however.

 } \end{remark}

-Next we prove that boundary conditions \eqref{equal} are actually realized for a minimizer of the ADM mass, as defined in \eqref{bcont_weak}, provided one uses the definition \eqref{P0} for $\cP_{0}^{m,\a}(M)$.
-This result was obtained by Miao for the case in which $(\gamma, H)$ has strictly positive Gauss curvature (and $H>0$) using a different technique; see Proposition 3.4 of \cite{M1}.
+Next we prove that boundary conditions \eqref{equal} are actually realized for a minimizer of the ADM mass, as defined in \eqref{bcont_weak}, provided one uses the definition \eqref{P0} for $\accentset{\circ} \cP^{m,\a}(M)$.
+This result was obtained by Miao for the case in which $(\gamma, H)$ has strictly positive Gauss curvature (and $H>0$) using a different technique; see \cite[Proposition 3.4]{M1}.
+In addition, we prove that $u > 0$ everywhere on $M$.

 \begin{theorem} Suppose that an AF metric $g$ on $M$ realizes the Bartnik mass of the boundary data $(\g, H)$ in the sense of \eqref{bm21} (i.e.~with boundary conditions \eqref{Hless}), where $H>0$.
 Then \eqref{equal} holds, and the AF static vacuum potential $u$ is strictly positive on $M$. \end{theorem}